dayour/Durable-Copilot-Studio/samples/durable-task-sdks/dotnet/EntitiesSample/README.md

 # Funds Transfer with the Durable Task SDK for .NET

-The [Durable Task SDK for .NET](https://github.com/microsoft/durabletask-dotnet) supports Durable Entities when used with the Durable Task Scheduler service.
+The [Durable Task SDK for .NET](https://github.com/microsoft/durabletask-dotnet) supports [Durable Entities](https://learn.microsoft.com/azure/azure-functions/durable/durable-functions-entities) when used with the Durable Task Scheduler.
 This sample shows how to use Durable Entities when targeting the Durable Task Scheduler service, with no Azure Functions dependency.

 ## Prerequisites